Aaryaman-147/saral-praman/SCALE_AND_ADOPTION.md

 # Saral Praman — Scale, Infrastructure & Adoption

-*Companion doc to the PRD.
-Covers what changes between "hackathon prototype" and "something that could actually run in a district."
+*Covers what changes between "hackathon prototype" and "something that could actually run in a district."
 Written to be read by a judge asking "okay, but how would this actually work?" — so it doesn't hand-wave the hard parts.*